 Improve Access and Views

-- Provide a series of stairs and elevated boardwalks that lead to a viewing platform on the South side of Albion Falls
+- Provide access to a viewing platform on south side of Albion Falls

-- Address road crossing at Mountain Brow Boulevard from the Arbor Road parking lot
+- Address road crossing at Mountain Brow Boulevard from Arbor Road

 Protect Cultural and Natural Heritage

 - Protect the Euro-Canadian heritage features remnant of the historical mill

 - Prevent further erosion of slopes and revegetate exposed areas with native species

 - Locate areas with stable bedrock to support structures